English

 Taiwan

-Kuomintang's retreat to Taiwan
+Kuomintang's Retreat to Taiwan

-The retreat of the government of the Republic of China to Taiwan, also known as the Kuomintang's retreat to Taiwan or the Great Retreat in Taiwan, refers to the exodus of the remnants of the internationally recognized Kuomintang-ruled government of the Republic of China (ROC) to the island of Taiwan (Formosa) on 7 December 1949 after losing the Chinese Civil War in the mainland.
+The Kuomintang's retreat to Taiwan refers to the exodus of the remnants of the internationally recognized Kuomintang-ruled government of the Republic of China (ROC) to the island of Taiwan (Formosa) on December 7, 1949, after losing the Chinese Civil War in the mainland.
 The Kuomintang (Chinese Nationalist Party), its officers, and approximately 2 million ROC troops took part in the retreat, in addition to many civilians and refugees, fleeing the advance of the People's Liberation Army of the Chinese Communist Party (CCP).

-After the retreat, the leadership of the ROC, particularly Generalissimo and President Chiang Kai-shek, planned to make the retreat only temporary, hoping to regroup, fortify, and reconquer the mainland.
+After the retreat, the leadership of the ROC, particularly Generalissimo and President Chiang Kai-shek, planned to make the retreat only temporary, hoping to regroup, fortify, and reconquer the mainland.[54]
 This plan, which never came into fruition, was known as "Project National Glory", and made the national priority of the ROC on Taiwan.
 Once it became apparent that such a plan could not be realized, the ROC's national focus shifted to the modernization and economic development of Taiwan.
-The ROC, however, continues to officially claim exclusive sovereignty over the now-CCP governed mainland China.

 1950 Jan 1